 As described in the High Efficiency Switching PowerPath Controller section, the resistor on the CLPROG pin determines the average input current limit when the switching regulator is set to either the 1x mode (USB 100mA), the 5x mode (USB 500mA) or the 10x mode.
 The input current will be comprised of two components, the current that is used to drive V{OUT} and the quiescent current of the switching regulator.
-To ensure that the USB specification is strictly met, both components of input current should be considered.
+To ensure that the total average input current remains below the USB specification, both components of input current should be considered.
 The Electrical Characteristics table gives values for quiescent currents in either setting as well as current limit programming accuracy.
 To get as close to the 500mA or 100mA specifications as possible, a 1% resistor should be used.
-Recall that $I{VBUS} = I{VBUSQ} + V{CLPROG}/R{CLPROG} \bullet (h{CLPROG} + 1)$.
+Recall that $I{VBUS} = I{VBUSQ} + V{CLPROG}/R{CLPROG}$ • ($h{CLPROG} + 1$).